alexjamesing/Deep_LVPM/README.md

 The user must specify a path model defining which data types should be linked by the DLVPM model, along with a neural network model for each data-view, which is then used to optimise associations/linkages between DLVs derived from each data-type.

 The implementation of this method is built around a custom keras/tensorflow model called 'StructuralModel', which utilises several custom keras/tensorflow layers for constructing Deep Latent Variables (DLVs) from input data.
-DLVPM uses standard keras/tensorflow functions such as model.fit() and model.evaluate() to train  and test DLVPM models.
+Using the high-level keras API, we can define new DLVPM models in just a few lines of code.
+Once a Deep LVPM model is defined, standard keras/tensorflow functions such as model.fit() and model.evaluate() to train  and test DLVPM models.
 Users who are unfamiliar with keras/tensorflow can find documentation on these projects here: https://www.tensorflow.org/guide/keras

 **Example Application**